 In court motions filed by attorneys the motion said the questionable information from the woman known as “CS1” served as the basis for the initiation of the DEA investigation against the accused men.
 The acronym “CS1” stands for ‘confidential source 1.’

 “The supervisor allegedly had personal and sexual relationships with two confidential (female) sources, made improper payments to CS1 and falsified DEA reports to justify the payments,” an attorney said.

 The attorneys separately explained how the female informant had, in fact, dealt with one of the men charged in the drug ring years earlier but further the attorneys said the informant had no current information about the specific defendant when she provided information to the DEA which gave the agents the opportunity to articulate a warrant to activate wiretaps on the man’s phone.

-Added: The federal superseding charges against Gatling and Andre Rush allege they were two in the St. Louis area.
+Added: The federal superseding charges against Gatling and Andre Rush allege they were the murderers of two men in the St. Louis area.